sas-wti/Showcase/QA.md

-# UAS: Multiple-Choice Questions and Answers
+# UAS: Multiple-Choice Questions and Answers (this can be a google form or Microsoft form

 ## Section 1: Definition and Classification of UAS